 Related Black Hat 2016 Content:

-Chris Wysopal is chief technology officer and chief information security officer of application security provider Veracode, which he co-founded in 2006.
+Chris Wysopal is chief technology officer at CA Veracode.
 He oversees technology strategy and information security.
-Prior to Veracode, he was vice president of research and ...
+Prior to co-founding CA Veracode in 2006, Chris was vice president of research and development at security consultancy @stake, which was acquired by Symantec. ...
 View Full Bio